sigubrat/tabletracker/README.md

 If this works, and you have docker installed:

-Go to root-folder of the repository and compose Docker files:
+1. Go to root-folder of the repository and compose Docker files:

-(If you want to change any ports used, edit Dockerfile in /tabletracker-web and /TableTrackerAPI)
+2. If you want to change any ports used, edit Dockerfile in /tabletracker-web and /TableTrackerAPI

 ```sh
    docker-compose up -d
 ```
+3. Set up the Arduino in the Arduino IDE

 <p align="right">(<a href="#top">back to top</a>)</p>